Soafp/Projects/README.md

-# Tic Tac Toe
+# Projects
-Small project that I made in order to understand python.
+All Small project that I made in order to understand python.